rhalbersma/scrape/README.md

 The `nct` module is the easiest way to get started.
 This code involves downloading a single `.zip` file, unpacking the contents on disk and parsing a large number of XML files and combining them into a `DataFrame`.
 The challenge here is to do so efficiently, since the downloaded content consumes several gigabytes of disk space.
 A suboptimal approach will quickly exhaust the memory of even a high end machine.

 The `cardmarket` module is a typical webscraping exercise where tabled data from several web pages are being downloaded and brought together into a single `DataFrame`.
-The tabled data is *just* not structured enough (is it ever?) to be consumed directly through `pandas.read_html()`, so each individual row has to be separately extracted.
+The tabled data is *just* not structured enough (is it ever?) to be consumed directly by `pandas.read_html()`, so each individual row has to be separately extracted.

 The `transfermarkt` module goes a step beyond this by unraveling several levels of aggregation: from the continent, via the league, to finally the club level.
 This website also requires a handwritten parser for the tabled data.
 The resulting data is tidied up to be able make scatterplots (shown in a Jupyter notebook that is stored in the `examples` subdirectory).